Death toll of powerful earthquake in Haiti soars to 1,297

 “The most important thing is to recover as many survivors as possible under the rubble,” said Henry.
 “We have learned that the local hospitals, in particular that of Les Cayes, are overwhelmed with wounded, fractured people.”

-Sunday’s count from Haiti’s Office of Civil Protection raised the previous death toll from 304 dead.
+Sunday’s count from Haiti’s Office of Civil Protection raised Saturday’s death toll from 304 dead.
 The agency said more than 7,000 homes were destroyed and nearly 5,000 damaged.
 Hospitals, schools, offices and churches were also affected.

 Hospitals were overwhelmed at a moment when Haiti has been struggling with the pandemic and a lack of resources to deal with it.
 The country of 11 million people received its first batch of U.S.-donated coronavirus vaccines only last month via a United Nations program for low-income countries.